teambit/bit/scopes/compositions/compositions/compositions.docs.md

 #### Features

-**Create component examples with zero configuration:** Write you compositions the same way you write your components.
+**Create component examples with zero configuration:** Write your compositions the same way you write your components.
 Place your examples in the component's `*.compositions.*` file to have them rendered in the Workspace UI with no additional configurations.

 **See your components render in all relevant contexts:** - Render components in the visual context of related and dependant components to learn how changes impact other components during development.